ZhuLab-Fudan/GORetriever/README.md

 python predict.py --task bp --pro 3 --gpu 0
 ```

-# start your own experiments
+# Start your own experiments

 If you want to start your new experiment, delete the data in folders **file, pro_index, go_index**.
 Otherwise the program will reason based on these pre-existing files.